0Kate/apache_log_analyzer/README.md

 ## apache_log_analyzer
+> extendable and reusable analyzer.

 ### Setup
-- If you haven't pipenv, please intall pipenv like this.
+- If you haven't pipenv, you need intall pipenv like this.
 > install pipenv and dependenciees

 ```